NATAN’s management team is made up of seasoned professionals, each with years of expertise and proven track records in their fields .

 MEDICAL AND PSYCHOSOCIAL RELIEF

 Dr. Sharon Shaul is a graduate of Tel Aviv University’s Faculty of Medicine and a long-standing member of NATAN’s Board of Directors.
 Dr. Shaul heads Natan's medical relief activities.
 She is a family doctor, specializing in emergency medicine at Poria Medical Center in the north of Israel.
 She lives in Alon Hagalil, married and a mother of five.
 In recent years Sharon has taken part in the following NATAN international aid operations: 2010 - Head of aid mission to Haiti, following the earthquake; 2013 - Led medical relief operations in the Philippines, following the Typhoon Yolanda; 2015 - Aid delegation to Nepal following the earthquake; 2016 - Establishment of a primary clinic for refugees in the transit camp in Presevo, Serbia.
-Sharon headed the medical initiative in NATAN’s Assessment Team visit to Kerala India following the monsoon floods in 2018.
+Sharon headed the medical initiative in NATAN’s Assessment Team visit to Kerala India following the monsoon floods in 2018 and most recently Sharon was in the first team sent to Mozambique to provide medical aid following Cyclone Idai.

 Adi Ramot is one of the founders of NATAN and a long-standing member of the Board and professional management team.
 Adi is a member of Kibbutz Yotvata, in the southern Negev.
 Adi is a Registered Nurse and Public Health manager who also holds a master’s degree in Risk and Disaster Management as well as a Master of Health Administration.
 In addition, Adi holds certificates in Trauma Medicine, Emergency Medicine, Medical Ethics and Mediation.
 Having devoted most of her life to nursing and humanitarian causes, Adi personifies Natan’s holistic approach to relief work.
 Adi was one of the initiators of NATAN’s first disaster relief operation in Sri Lanka in 2004-2005.
 Following Sri Lanka, Adi headed several development projects in Sri Lanka, including the renovation of a girls’ orphanage.
 In 2010, Adi led NATAN’s earthquake relief operation in Haiti and later served in NATAN’s Nepal operation following the earthquake in 2015.
 Adi is the founder of an international development organization, Eden Aid, which promotes human rights, women’s rights and the rights of youth and children.
 Adi has pioneered women’s empowerment groups in Sri Lanka and among the Bedouins in Southern Jordan.